Young people turned out to protest. Now, will they vote? | Federal News Network

 “That’s the big ‘if,’ and we don’t really know until November,” Bergan said.

-Associated Press writers Hannah Fingerhut and Will Weissert in Washington contributed to this report.
+Associated Press writers Hannah Fingerhut and Will Weissert contributed to this report from Washington.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.